sitefinitysteve/semantic-heading-hierarchy/README.md

 ## Testing & Validation

-This package uses [axe-core](https://www.npmjs.com/package/axe-core) for accessibility validation in our test suite.
+This package uses [html-validate](https://www.npmjs.com/package/html-validate) with the `heading-level` rule for accessibility validation in our test suite.
 This ensures that our heading corrections actually meet real-world accessibility standards, not just our own assumptions.

 ### Running Tests